brianglass/anastasis/files/syn-sep01.md

 To heaven itself, Hermione, you go,
 For fitting \[hermaios\] the salvation that you found.

-Saints TheÃ³timos and TheÃ³doulos, public executioners who became believers, met their end by fire.
+Saints Theótimos and Theódoulos, public executioners who became believers, met their end by fire.

 **Verses**
 Theotimos died with Theodoulos,
-A servant’s \[doulos\] honour \[timÃª\] giving to the Lord.
+A servant’s \[doulos\] honour \[timê\] giving to the Lord.

-On the same day, Commemoration of the holy Martyrs Centurion, Theodore, Amianos and Julian from the village of KandaulÃª.
+On the same day, Commemoration of the holy Martyrs Centurion, Theodore, Amianos and Julian from the village of Kandaulê.

 **Verses**
 Fire of God’s love his breath, Centurion